 A learning disability is a genetic or organic condition that creates a neurological deficit that impairs the central nervous system.
 A learning disability acts as a barrier to receiving, processing and/or expressing information.

 Not at all.
-In order to be classified as learning disabled, a person must have at least average intelligence.
-The LD student may process information slower than non-LD students, but with accommodations, she can perform either at their level or better.
+In order to be classified as learning-disabled, a person must have at least average intelligence.
+The LD student may process information slower than non-LD students, but with accommodations, she can perform at their level or better.
 This is not a question of a limited ability to achieve, but of a different means by which achievement can occur.

 You are either born with it or have some type of injury or illness that affects certain areas of the brain.

 The test includes an intelligence test and tests of verbal and quantitative skills.
-If a person has a markedly higher intelligence than her demonstrated skills and has difficulty in organizing or expressing information, she may be learning disabled.
+If a person has a markedly higher intelligence than her demonstrated skills and has difficulty in organizing or expressing information, she may have a learning disability.

 That information is confidential and cannot be released to anyone without your permission.
-However, it is generally in your best interest to give permission for your teachers to have information about your LD, as they are then required by law to provide certain accomodations.
+However, it is generally in your best interest to give permission for your professors to have information about your LD, as they are then required by law to provide certain accommodations.